TNO-TSG/documentation/_docs/data-apps/build-your-own.md

 | &nbsp;&nbsp;&nbsp;.modelVersion | String | `4.1.0` | Version of the IDS information model that this Data App supports |
 | &nbsp;&nbsp;&nbsp;.appId | Int | `data-app` | Data app identifier |

+## Sending messages to remote Connectors
+The Base Data App contains a `HttpHelper` Spring component that contains methods for either sending IDS HTTP multipart messages or IDSCP messages.
+You can use Spring to inject these components into your own classes and use them to send IDS messages to remote containers.
+For a list of message types you can send, check out [this page]({% link _docs/communication/ids-messages.md %}).

+### Sending IDS multipart messages
+The `HttpHelper` Spring component contains two overloaded methods to send IDS HTTP multipart messages:

+`fun toHTTP(receiver: String, header: Message, payload: Described?)`: Sends an IDS HTTP multipart message to the access url of the intended receiver, with the given IDS Message Header and described payload.

+`fun toHTTP(receiver: String, header: Message, payload: String?, contentType: ContentType = ContentType.APPLICATION_JSON)`: Sends an IDS HTTP multipart message to the access url of the intended receiver, with the given IDS Message Header and payload String using the given content type.

+Both methods return a HTTP status code along with the response.

+### Sending IDSCP messages
+The `HttpHelper` Spring component contains two overloaded methods to send IDSCP messages:

+`fun toIDSCP(receiver: String, header: Message, payload: Described?)`: Sends an IDSCP message to the access url of the intended receiver, with the given IDS Message Header and described payload.

+`fun toIDSCP(receiver: String, header: Message, payload: String?)`: Sends an IDSCP message to the access url of the intended receiver, with the given IDS Message Header and payload String

+Both methods return a HTTP status code along with the response.

 ## Publishing resources to the Security Gateway
 The Base Data App contains a resource publisher that can be used to publish exposed resources, such as API endpoints, to the Security Gateway.
 These resources can then be found by other participants in the Data Space as it will be included in the self description of the Security Gateway.
 The Resource Publisher is exposed via the Spring comonent `ResourcePublisher` and contains the following methods to (un)publish resources:
 - `publishResourceToCoreContainer(resource: Resource)`: Publish the IDS resource to the Security Gateway